Saint Peter's Church, Leuven: Artworks and relics

 Despite the devastation during the World Wars, the church remains rich in works of art.
 The chancel and ambulatory were turned into a museum in 1998, where visitors can view a collection of sculptures, paintings and metalwork.

 Statues

 The church holds Nicolaas de Bruyne's 1442 sculpture of the Madonna and Child enthroned on the seat of wisdom (Sedes Sapientiae).
 The theme is still used today as the emblem of Katholieke Universiteit Leuven.
 One of the oldest objects in the art collection is a 12th-century wooden head, being the only remainder of a crucifix burnt in World War II.

 Paintings

-The Last Supper is one of the masterpieces in the church and was painted by Dirk Bouts between 1464 and 1468.
-Other masterpieces in the church are The Martyrdom of Saint Erasmus from the same painter and the Edelheere Altarpiece (Descent from the cross), an early copy after a work by Rogier van der Weyden.
-The Scenes from the Life and Martyrdom of Saints Catherine and Clement were painted by Leuven painter Jan Rombouts the Elder around 1530.
+Altarpiece of the Holy Sacrament or Triptych of the Last Supper is one of the masterpieces in the church and was painted by Dirk Bouts between 1464 and 1468.
+Other masterpieces in the church are The Martyrdom of Saint Erasmus from the same painter and the Edelheere Altarpiece (Descent from the Cross), an early copy after a work by Rogier van der Weyden.
+The Scenes from the Life and Martyrdom of Saints Catherine and Clement were painted by the Leuven painter Jan Rombouts the Elder around 1530.